Remi-deronzier/vinted/README.md

   picture1 | picture file | my-first-picture.png
   picture2 | picture file | my-second-picture.png

   In this version, it is possible to upload as many pictures as wanted.
+  **NB:
+  * You can name the image variables as you please
+  * You must specify the following parameters: price, description and title**

   ⚠️ Do not forget to add a Bearer Token in your request: